Save the Date! Annual Meeting

 A Rich History and Culture.

 The Historic Kansas City Foundation offers a variety of walking tours featuring Kansas City’s diverse architecture and history.
-Tours are led by trained volunteers and last 1-1.5 hours, but can also be customizable for longer walking tours or bus tours.
+Tours are led by trained volunteers and last 1-1.5 hours, but can also be customized for longer walking tours or bus tours.
 It is suggested that you wear comfortable shoes and dress for the weather.
-Please call 816-931-8448 to schedule a tour (advance notice of 1 week recommended) or check our calendar for any prearranged dates.
+Please email us at email@example.com to schedule, providing the preferred tour and approximate number of attendees or call 816-931-8448 (advance notice of 1 week recommended).
+Be sure to check our calendar for any prearranged events.

 Walking Tours for Individuals and Groups: $10 per person (non-members), $5 per person (members, under 18 and military). $40 minimum.
 1-1.5 hours.